CompGenLabUB/CAPTVRED/README.md

 nextflow $NXFDIR/main.nf -with-report $RPTDR/Nextflow_execution_report.html
 ``

-## Test set:
+## Data:
-A test set is provided in the following [link](https://compgen.bio.ub.edu/datasets/CAPTVRED/CAPTVRED_testset.tar.gz).
+* The data for the test set is provided in the following [link](https://compgen.bio.ub.edu/datasets/CAPTVRED/CAPTVRED_testset.tar.gz).
 The folder contains 15 test samples (3 real metagenomics samples and 12 synthetic samples), and the script used for data generation.
+* The data used for the assessment of the PANDEVIR capture panel are available in the following  [link](https://compgen.bio.ub.edu/datasets/CAPTVRED/PANDEVIR_assess_testset.tar.gz).
+The folder contains the raw reads for all the samples and a tabular file with the samples name relation.